Concordia University Online Nurse Practitioner Programs

-Family nurse practitioners manage patient care and disease prevention for all ages of the population.
-Patients are turning more and more to FNPs for their healthcare needs due to their comprehensive education and ability to diagnose, treat, and manage both acute and chronic health conditions.
+Family nurse practitioners (FNPs) manage patient care and disease prevention for all ages of the population.
+Patients are increasingly turning to FNPs for their healthcare needs due to their comprehensive education and ability to diagnose, treat, and manage both acute and chronic health conditions.
 In addition, family nurse practitioners may have more availability than physicians due to the declining population and projected shortage of family practice doctors.

-Nurse practitioners may work in private or public health care clinics, urgent care facilities, hospitals, government facilities, long-term care institutions, treatment centers, and other organizations.
+Nurse practitioners may work in private or public healthcare clinics, urgent care facilities, hospitals, government facilities, long-term care institutions, treatment centers, and other healthcare organizations.
 Concordia University builds its nursing courses on a Christian foundation, teaching students how to blend their faith with their career and meet the needs of their patients in a professional, ethical, and caring manner.

 The online coursework, local practicums, and one to three campus requirements make this a flexible program for students in various work/family life circumstances.
 Graduates of the Concordia programs will be prepared to take the national certification exam for their respective specialization.